felipeek/c-fifo-blocking-queue/README.md

 To use this blocking queue, define `C_FEK_BLOCKING_QUEUE_IMPLEMENTATION` before including blocking_queue.h in one of your source files.

-To use this blocking queue, you must link your binary with pthread.
+To use this blocking queue, you MUST link your binary with pthread.

+> Note: When using this blocking queue, make sure you are linking to pthreads.
+If using gcc, just use `-lpthread`.
+Keep in mind that `libc` provides dummy implementation for most of pthread functions by default, so if you forget linking to pthreads, your program might compile and link just fine.
+The queue, however, will not work for "mysterious" reasons.

 Note that fair_lock.h is a pre-requisite for this implementation, so you also need to include fair_lock.h in one of your source files and define `C_FEK_FAIR_LOCK_IMPLEMENTATION` before including it.